-Included on the Group's statement of financial position as at 31 March 2018 are aircraft assets of £805 million (2017: £856 million) as disclosed in Note 9 to the financial statements.
-As explained in Note 2(m), the Group's accounting policy is to measure its aircraft asset at depreciated historic cost less impairment.
-The assets are being depreciated on a straight-line basis over the terms of the lease to an estimated residual value at the end of that period.
-As stated in Note 3, estimation of aircraft residual values is a source of uncertainty and is a key determinant in preparing the financial statements.
+Included on the Group's statement of financial position as at 31 March 2018 are aircraft assets of £515 million (2017: £544 million) as disclosed in Note 9 to the financial statements.
+As explained in Note 2(I), the Group's accounting policy is to measure its aircraft assets at depreciated historic cost less impairment.
+The assets are is being depreciated on a straight-line basis over the terms of the leases to an estimated residual value at the end of that period.
+As stated in Note 3, estimation of aircraft residual value is a source of uncertainty and is a key determinant in preparing the financial statements.
 Refer to the considerations by the audit committee on residual value as discussed on pages 27-28.